Fill out CAR forms

 Frequently Asked Questions

-C.A.R. forms are standardized legal documents created by the California Association of REALTORS® to facilitate real estate transactions.
-They ensure that all parties comply with California's strict real estate laws and disclosure requirements, protecting both buyers and sellers from potential legal disputes.
+CAR forms are standardized legal documents created by the California Association of REALTORS® to facilitate real estate transactions.
+They are designed to ensure that buyers, sellers, and agents comply with California's complex real estate laws and disclosure requirements.

-The Carbon Monoxide Detector Notice informs buyers or tenants about California state requirements for installing carbon monoxide detectors in residential dwellings.
-It serves as a documented record that the seller or landlord has notified the other party of these safety requirements and potential penalties for non-compliance.
+The CMD form is a specific disclosure used in California to notify parties about the legal requirement to have carbon monoxide detectors installed in residential dwellings.
+It serves as a record that the seller or landlord has informed the buyer or tenant of these safety obligations.

 Glossary